HL7/fhir-shorthand/input/pagecontent/reference.md

 **Examples:**

-* Path to first element in Patient.name field:
+* Path to first element in Patient.name field within an instance of Patient:

   ```
   name[0]
   ```

-* Path to a patient's second given name in the first name field:
+* Path to a patient's second given name in the first name field within an instance of Patient:

   ```
   name[0].given[1]